FAQ’S

 The simple answer is that we employ a mix of both traditional and photojournalistic styles.
 There are times when a photographer needs to be very hands on and in our opinion is essential to proper coverage of your wedding.
 An example of this is the posed formal photos taken at most weddings.
 Therefore, we feel it is essential to blend the two styles so that you receive flattering posed photos as well as a candid portrayal of your dream wedding.
 We truly feel this is the best option to capture your wedding day.

-Do you use digital equipment?
+Do you use film or digital equipment?

 How many images will you take?

-Do you have backup cameras?
+Do you have backup cameras and equipment?

 What are your terms?